1. Home

 In the ‘Submission types’ section, please make sure you untick all the boxes, including ‘File submissions’, ‘Video Assignment’, and ‘Online text’ as your students will not submit their work via the DLE.

-Screenshot of the submission types settings (highlighted) under a submission point.
+Screenshot of the ‘Submission types’ section (highlighted) within the settings of a submission point.

 Grade

-In the ‘Grade’ section, you can define the grading strategy that you have used for this particular assessment, such as numerical value, also known as ‘Points’, or ‘Scales’, such as ‘Pass/Fails’.
+In the ‘Grade’ section, you can define the grading strategy that you have used for this particular assessment, such as numerical value, also known as ‘Points’, or ‘Scales’, such as ‘Pass/Fail’.

 Please make sure you set the ‘Blind marking (Anonymous)’ setting to ‘No’ as otherwise, the student identities would be hidden from you and therefore, you will need to reveal them to be able to upload the grades to the DLE.

-Screenshot of the grade settings (highlighted) under a submission point.
+Screenshot of the ‘Grade’ section (highlighted) within the settings of a submission point.

 Common module settings